 A bright, citrusy rice salad made with pantry ingredients in no time!

-2 stalks lemongrass, hard outer leaves peeled and the top half cut off and discarded (or 2 TB of the frozen minced lemongrass)
+2 stalks lemongrass, hard outer leaves peeled and the top half cut off and discarded (or 3 Tablespoons of frozen minced lemongrass)

 1 teaspoon crushed red pepper